learn-co-curriculum/react-hooks-phase-2-project/README.md

 - [Netlify Redirects](https://docs.netlify.com/routing/redirects/)

 Your redirects file should be placed in the public folder.
-It look like this:
+It looks like this:

 ```txt
 /*    /index.html   200